ryanmillerwork/yolo_purkinje_gaze_tracking/README.md

 ```

 The script will:
-1. Download all tasks from your Label Studio project
+1. Download completed annotation tasks from your Label Studio project
-2. Process each annotated image
+2. Process each annotated image with proper RLE decoding
-3. Create the YOLO dataset structure
+3. Create separate object detection labels for each mask
 4. Generate preview images for quality control

 ## Output Structure